NateLevin1/csc223/notes/Ch6LinkedList.md

     -   Could underflow if start == null
     -   To delete the first node, set start to the next node and free the first node
     -   To delete last node, just set 2nd to last item's `next` to null and free the last item

+## Circular Linked Lists

+-   No inherent beginning or end
+-   Last node points to the first node
+-   Big downside is complexity of traversal
+-   Used by operating systems for task management
+-   Traversal algorithm:

+    1. Set current to start
+    2. While current != start, do something with current, then set current to current->next

+-   Insertion = If in beginning, set new node's next to start, set start to new node, and set the last node's next to the new node.
+If at end, set new node's next to start and set the (previously) last node's next to new node.

+-   Deletion = If in beginning, set next of last node to next of start, then free start, and set start to next of start.
+If at end, set next of second to last node to start, then free last node.